lizmat/rak/README.md

 ### :encoding("utf8-c8")

 When specified with a string, indicates the name of the encoding to be used to produce items to check (typically by calling `lines` or `slurp`).
 Defaults to `utf8-c8`, the UTF-8 encoding that is permissive of encoding issues.

+### :empty

+Flag.
+If specified, indicates paths, that are empty (aka: have a filesize of 0 bytes), are (not) acceptable for further selection.

 ### :executable